Are you interested in getting Apple CarPlay in your vehicle and want to calculate the cost?

 Head Unit / Car Stereo

-CarPlay is built into most modern car models from around 2019 onwards; however, if yours isn’t, you’ll need to purchase and install the aftermarket head unit.
+CarPlay is built into most modern car models from around 2019 onwards (But first came out in March 2014); however, if yours isn’t, you’ll need to purchase and install the aftermarket head unit.

 While you can get a CarPlay head unit for less than $100, quality big-name manufacturers such as Sony or Pioneer will cost over $350.